Robin-J-Schwarz/Robin-J-Schwarz.github.io/_posts/2024-06-10-simulation_espresso.md

 ---
 layout: base
-title:  "Simulation of an espresso filter using the Brinkmann-Forchheimer equation"
+title:  "Simulation of an espresso filter using Brinkmann-Forchheimers equation"
 search: true
 categories:
   - Simulation